lwang-astro/PeTar/README.md

     ╚═╝     ╚══════╝   ╚═╝   ╚═╝  ╚═╝╚═╝  ╚═╝
 ```

-PeTar is a N-body code designed to model collisional stellar systems, where multiplicity, close encounters are important for dynamical evolution.
+PeTar is a N-body code designed to model collisional stellar systems, where multiplicity (binaries, triples ...) and close encounters are important for dynamical evolution.
 It combines three integration methods:
 - The Barnes-Hut tree (Barnes & Hut 1986) is used to calculate long-range forces between particles, which are integrated with a second-order symplectic leap-frog integrator.
 - The fourth-order Hermite integrator with block time steps (e.g., Aarseth 2003) is applied to integrate the orbits of stars and the centers-of-mass of multiple systems with short-range forces.
 - The slow-down algorithmic regularization method (SDAR; Wang, Nitadori & Makino 2020) is used to integrate the multiple systems, such as hyperbolic encounters, binaries and hierarchical few-body systems.

-The details of the algorithms are described in Wang et al. (2020; arXiv: https://arxiv.org/abs/2006.16560).
 This readme provide a complete and short documentation to describe how to install and use the code.
 Please carefully read it first before asking questions to developers.

-Right now the detailed documentation to describe the codes is not yet ready.
-It will appears as a Doxygen document.
+More detail of the algorithms are described in Wang et al. (2020; arXiv: https://arxiv.org/abs/2006.16560).
+The Doxygen documentation for developers is under preparation.

 ## Install:
 ### Dependence: